18F/handbook/docs/03-policies/health-safety-security.md

 ## Safety

-CivicActions wants you to be safe under all circumstances and has a zero tolerance for any behavior that would threaten the physical safety and/or emotional well-being of another employee or others.
+CivicActions wants you to be safe under all circumstances.
+All employees have a stake in keeping the workplace safe, pleasant, and free of hazards of any kind.
+We rely on you to help make the company a friendly, secure place to work.
+If you ever feel unsafe please talk to your manager or refer to the Reporting and Investigating Proscribed Harassment" Policy in [Anti Harassment Policies](anti-harassment-policies.md).

 ## Use of Private Automobile